aman3f/alx-pre_course/README.md

 # Demo

-Its good to learn in alx .
+it good to be here.